 - For wings, pub food and the locals’ favorite Mexican food, stop in at Zane’s Tavern.

-Not only is starting off at Snowmass convenient if you’re staying at the Stonebridge, but thanks to its vast terrain options and its world-class groomers, it’s the perfect resort to ease into the four days of skiing or snowboarding ahead.
-With your equipment already in tow, get an early start to your first day.
+Not only is staying in Snowmass convenient, but thanks to its vast terrain options and its world-class groomers, it’s the perfect resort to ease into the four days of skiing or snowboarding ahead.
+With your equipment already in tow, get an early start on your first day.
 Before you hop on the lift, stop at Village Market on the Snowmass Mall and grab some of your favorite lunch items for a DIY alpine spread.

 Typically, the famed Highland Bowl opens up around 10 a.m., sometimes much later if there’s fresh snow.
 If you’re an advanced to expert skier or rider and hoping to schuss down the bowl earlier in the day, drop in anywhere between Ballroom and B-Fore.
 Not only does this zone require a shorter hike, but the morning sun has been softening up this area for hours already.
 If you’re looking for chalky, steep goodness, you can’t beat a run right down the middle of the bowl on Ozone or Full Curl.

 Be sure to make advanced reservations for Aspen Snowmass’ most popular on-mountain dining establishment: Cloud Nine Alpine Bistro.
-Danielle or your Mountain Vacation Specialist can take care of this for you.
+Your Mountain Travel Expert can take care of this for you.
 Located just below the top of the Cloud Nine chairlift and offering breathtaking views of the 14,000-foot Pyramid Peak, Cloud Nine Alpine Bistro is best enjoyed in March and April, when sunshine is plentiful and the afternoon sunlight is extended.
-While you soak in the warm sun on the open-air deck, enjoy Alpine classics like fondue or raclette or opt for lavish oyster plates.
-Around 2 p.m. an après-ski party typically gets going, complete with champagne-fueled table dancing.
+While you soak in the warm sun on the open-air deck, enjoy Alpine classics like fondue or raclette, or opt for lavish oyster plates.

 In the afternoon, capitalize on the spring weather and partake in one of Aspen’s many outdoor activities.
 Here are some of our favorites: